American airborne landings in Normandy

-The U.S. airborne landings in Normandy were the first U.S. combat operations during Operation Overlord, the invasion of Normandy by the Western Allies on June 6, 1944, during World War II.
-Around 13,100 American paratroopers of the 82nd and 101st Airborne Divisions made night parachute drops early on D-Day, June 6, followed by 3,937 glider troops flown in by day.
-As the opening maneuver of Operation Neptune (the assault operation for Overlord) the two American airborne divisions were delivered to the continent in two parachute and six glider missions.
+American airborne landings in Normandy were a series of military operations carried by the United States as part of Operation Overlord, the invasion of Normandy by the Allies on June 6, 1944, during World War II.
+In the opening maneuver of the Normandy landings, about 13,100 American paratroopers from the 82nd and 101st Airborne Divisions, then 3,937 glider infantrymen, were dropped in Normandy via two parachute and six glider missions.

-The divisions were part of the U.S. VII Corps and provided it with support in its mission of capturing Cherbourg as soon as possible to provide the Allies with a port of supply.
-The specific missions of the two airborne divisions were to block approaches into the vicinity of the amphibious landing at Utah Beach, to capture causeway exits off the beaches, and to establish crossings over the Douve River at Carentan to assist the U.S. V Corps in merging the two U.S. beachheads.
+The divisions were part of the U.S. VII Corps, which sought to capture Cherbourg and thus establish an allied supply port.
+The two airborne divisions were assigned to block approaches toward the amphibious landings at Utah Beach, to capture causeway exits off the beaches, and to establish crossings over the Douve river at Carentan to help the U.S. V Corps merge the two American beachheads.

-The assault did not succeed in blocking the approaches to Utah for three days.
-Numerous factors played a part, most of which dealt with excessive scattering of the drops.
-Despite this, German forces were unable to exploit the chaos.
-Many German units made a tenacious defense of their strong-points, but all were systematically defeated within the week.
+The assaulting force took three days to block the approaches to Utah, mostly because many troops landed off-target during their drops.
+Still, German forces were unable to exploit the chaos.
+Despite many units' tenacious defense of their strongpoints, all were overwhelmed within the week.